LinkedOceanData/smackdown-results/README.md

 [data-model.ttl][] A Turtle file containing an abstract data model for Linked Ocean Data created during the meeting.

+[overview.graphml][] A GraphML file showing the high level overview of the Linked Ocean Data data model

+[overview.png][] A PNG file showing the high level overview of the Linked Ocean Data data model

 [/cruise][] A file folder for the Linked Data pattern describing a cruise.

 [/dataset][] A file folder for the Linked Data pattern describing a project.